ShaerH/Color-Game/README.md

 # Color Game
-A game of understanding RGB colors
+A game of understanding RGB colors.
+Pick the right color that matches the rgb number sequence in the header